linkedin

 Whether you are a big corporate office, government agency, international organization, or a small startup, you should be actively engaged in risk management in software development.

-Risk management for software is critical.
+Risk management for software development is critical.
 Even though we can’t foresee everything, we can prepare adequately to manage risks.

 As a project manager, being aware of potential software project risks, assessing them, prioritizing them, and having an action plan to manage them is essential.

-What Is Risk Management in Software Development?
+What is Risk Management in Software Development?

 Risk management in software development is the process of identifying, accessing, defining response strategy, monitoring, and finally, responding according to your strategy - either accepting, transferring, mitigating or avoiding them to ensure project success.